- Contact Us

 He has worked as a manufacturing engineer for Motorola and with Cenex Land o' Lakes.
 He also has worked for Iowa State University Extension as Webster County Extension Education Director in Fort Dodge, then as a crops field specialist in north central Iowa serving Calhoun, Franklin, Hamilton, Hardin, Humboldt, Webster and Wright counties.
 In 1996, he returned to campus where he was a state corn specialist and an assistant professor in the Department of Agronomy.

 In 2001, Farnham left ISU to join Monsanto, Inc., as technology development manager for southwest and northeast Iowa.
-He has worked at Farmers Mutual Hail Insurance since 2004.
+He worked at Farmers Mutual Hail Insurance from 2004 to 2014.
 He was appointed to the advisory board in 2012.

 Gronau represents the Iowa Farm Bureau Federation on the Leopold Center Advisory Board.
 For the Farm Bureau, he represents 11 counties in west central Iowa.
 He farms with his wife, Judy, and their son, Greg.
 They grow corn, soybeans, and hay in a system that has been no-till since 2003.
 The Gronaus are members of the Iowa Corn Growers Association and Iowa Soybean Association.
 They have participated in the soybean association's Certified Environmental Management Systems for Agriculture (CEMSA) program, a process by which participants can measure the impact of current practices to reduce energy use and use of commercial fertilizers.
 Their farm also is enrolled in a carbon credit program.
 Gronau has a degree in history and economics from Wayne State college in Nebraska.
 Since joined the Crawford County Farm Bureau in 1974, he has served in numerous leadership capacities including the federation's speaker corps and on several statewide environmental committees.
 He has served on the county extension council and is a member of the Crawford County Board of Adjustments.